-The saltwater lagoon was designed and constructed in the early 1980's by the Nanaimo Port Authority and was then turned over to the City of Nanaimo.
+The saltwater lagoon was designed and constructed in the early 1980s by the Nanaimo Port Authority and was then turned over to the City of Nanaimo.
+It was the first of its' kind in Canada.
 The lagoon is a central feature of the park and was intended as a marine habitat feature as well as a park architectural feature with a small beach.
-When the lagoon first opened, swimming was not encouraged, but the beach has since become a popular park feature.
+When the lagoon first opened, swimming was not encouraged but the beach has since become a popular park feature.